-Generally, a lawful permanent resident (LPR) is not making a new admission upon re-entry into the United States.
+Generally, a lawful permanent resident is not making a new admission upon re-entry into the United States.
 Most of the time, therefore, they are subject to the grounds of deportability rather than the grounds of inadmissibility.

-However, there are circumstances in which a LPR will be considered an applicant for admission upon return from a trip abroad.
+However, there are circumstances in which a lawful permanent resident will be considered an applicant for admission upon return from a trip abroad.
 These circumstances are described in INA § 101(a)(13)(C).

-1. Special rules governing admission of returning lawful permanent residents under INA § 101(a)(13)(C)
+1. The special rules governing admission of returning lawful permanent residents under INA § 101(a)(13)(C)

-When LPRs travel abroad and then come home to the United States, they generally will not be considered "seeking admission" at the border and will not be subject to the grounds of inadmissibility.
+When lawful permanent residents travel abroad and then come home to the United States, they generally will not be considered to be "seeking admission" at the border and will not be subject to the grounds of inadmissibility.
 There are six exceptions to this rule.
-Under INA § 101(a)(13)(C), an LPR returning from a trip outside the United States is seeking admission if they:
+Under INA § 101(a)(13)(C), a permanent resident returning from a trip outside the United States is seeking admission if they:

-- 1. have abandoned or relinquished permanent resident status; - 2. have been absent from the United States for a continuous period of more than 180 days; - 3. have engaged in illegal activity after departing the United States; - 4. have left the United States while under removal or extradition proceedings; - 5. have committed an offense identified in INA § 212(a)(2) (grounds of inadmissibility relating to crimes), unless the person was granted § 212(h) relief or § 240A(a) cancellation of removal to forgive the offense; or - 6. are attempting to enter or have entered without inspection.
+- 1. have abandoned or relinquished permanent resident status; - 2. have been absent from the United States for a continuous period of more than 180 days; - 3. have engaged in illegal activity after departing the United States; - 4. have left the United States while under removal or extradition proceedings; - 5. have committed an offense identified in INA § 212(a)(2) (grounds of inadmissibility relating to crimes), unless the person was granted § 212(h) relief or § 240A(a) cancellation of removal to forgive the offense; OR - 6. are attempting to enter or have entered without inspection.

-LPRs who fall within any of these six exceptions will be in the same position as other noncitizens seeking admission and will be considered "arriving aliens."
+Lawful permanent residents who fall within any of these six exceptions will be in the same position as other noncitizens seeking admission and will be considered "arriving aliens."
 In order to be admitted, they must prove that they are not subject to any ground of inadmissibility.